apache/sling-ide-tooling/README.md

 Now you can use the 'Sling IDE Tooling' launch configuration which is present in the org.apache.sling.ide.target-definition project to launch a local instance of Eclipse with Sling IDE Tooling plug-ins picked up from the local workspace.

+Due to the unclear future of https://github.com/tesla/m2eclipse-tycho (compare with https://github.com/eclipse-m2e/m2e-core/issues/605) for the time being the pom.xml configuration is duplicated in the project settings (which is checked in)